Believe it or not, the British summer is in full swing!

 Whatever your plans, there’s no denying it, for some reason us British see a Bank Holiday as a great opportunity to make the most of our day.
 Whether it’s using your extended weekend to take a relaxing break, visit relatives or turning to DIY.
 And then somehow, just like the last bank holiday, and the one before that, you’re sat on the motorway, in gridlock, frustrated, annoyed and promising yourself that the next bank holiday you will avoid the motorways at all costs!

-It’s inevitable, with every bank holiday comes the extra traffic and the increased increased risk of being involved in a traffic accident.
+It’s inevitable, with every bank holiday comes the extra traffic and the increased risk of being involved in a traffic accident.

-With more traffic, and everyone trying to get to and from their destinations the easiest way they know how, this can sometimes increase the risk of an accident.
+With more traffic, and everyone trying to get to and from their destinations the easiest way they know how to, this can sometimes increase the risk of an accident.

 In light of this, we have compiled a list of ‘Stay Safe’ tips on the road this Bank Holiday.

-Not only will this extend your vehicle’s lifespan, it is also a vital factor in ensuring your safety.
+Not only will this extend your vehicle’s lifespan, but it is also a vital factor in ensuring your safety.

 Major issues with your vehicle will more than likely be picked up during your mandatory annual MOT or regular service.
 However, there are checks you can make before making any long or short journey: